Vitalis physiotherapists perform shockwave therapy in Brisbane to help you improve chronic musculoskeletal conditions and speed up recovery.

 Shockwave therapy (also known as extracorporeal shockwave therapy or radial shockwave therapy) is a non-invasive treatment method that promotes natural tissue healing for a range of sub-acute to chronic musculoskeletal disorders that are difficult to heal.

 A sub-acute disorder is a relatively recent or changing problem.
-A chronic problem is something you’ve been living with for a long time, usually with very little change, for example, Achilles tendinopathy or plantar fasciitis.
+A chronic problem is something you’ve been living with for a long time, usually over 3 months with very little change, for example, Achilles tendinopathy or plantar fasciitis.

-You may already have received other treatment but the problem is proving persistent.
-That’s when shockwave therapy may help.
+You may already have received some kind of treatment but without any improvements.
+That’s when we propose radial shockwave therapy as a potential solution.

 If you and your physiotherapist agree that shockwave therapy is the best treatment option, your physio will smooth some gel over the area to be treated then move a hand-held device slowly around that part of your body.
 The device uses radial pressure waves to transfer a high dose of energy to the pain region, making some clicking sounds as it operates.
 The transmitted energy stimulates your body’s natural healing response.